 Several annual events are held at Historic Halifax including: Halifax Day on April 12th, living-history events throughout the year, and a candlelight tour in early December.

 Group tours are available, including themed field trip options with hands-on activities.
-For details and to schedule, contact Frank McMahon, group tour coordinator, at frank.mcmahon@ncdcr.gov or call (252) 583-7191.
+For details and to schedule, contact: Kristal M. Chapman, group tour coordinator, at kristal.murphy@ncdcr.gov or call: (252) 583-7191.
 Group tour reservations should be scheduled at least three weeks in advance.

 Facilities